 Basal Cell Carcinoma

-The most common type of skin cancer, basal cell carcinoma (BCC) is found in the round basal cell layers beneath the squamous layer.
+The most common type of skin cancer, basal cell carcinoma (BCC) is found in the round basal cell layer beneath the squamous layer.
 A non-fatal, nonmelanoma cancer, it is often easily treatable with a surgical procedure.

 Squamous Cell Carcinoma

 Squamous cell carcinoma (SCC) is cancer found in or just below the skin’s surface in the thin, flat squamous cells.
-A non-fatal, nonmelanoma cancer, it is often easily treatable with a surgical procedure.
+A nonmelanoma cancer, it is often easily treatable with a surgical procedure.